erictubo/3d-localization/README.md

 #### Image Retrieval for MeshLoc (Optional)

-If running the MeshLoc options in the main script (step 2), the following output is also saved:
+Step 2: if running the MeshLoc options in the main script, the following output is also saved:

 ```text
 - output/